Outage Probability Analysis of Uplink Cell-Free Massive MIMO Network with and without Pilot Contamination: Introduction

 The robustness of a CF-mMIMO system in the presence of an active eavesdropper was studied in \cite{Hoang2018:CFSecurityPC}.
 The authors in \cite{papazafeiropoulos2020performance} derived the coverage probability of the CF-mMIMO system using the tools from stochastic geometry under the assumption that the AP locations follow the Poisson point process.
 Some fundamental aspects of the CF-mMIMO system, like channel hardening and favorable propagation, are investigated in \cite{Chen2018:ChanHard_FavProp_CFMM_SG} using stochastic geometry.
 It was shown that channel hardening is not expected in general, but for the three-slope pathloss model \cite{Ngo2017:CellFree} and multiple antennas at APs, it can be achieved.
 Similarly, favorable propagation is experienced better under smaller pathloss and higher antenna density.
+A reliable rate for each user was studied for an asymptotic regime in \cite{koyuncu2018performance}.
 Finally, there has been a detailed SE analysis of variants of the CF-mMIMO system, known as the user-centric CF-mMIMO system (UC CF-mMIMO) in \cite{Buzzi2017:CFMM_UC,buzzi2019user,alonzo2019energy,shekhar2022joint}.
 In a UC CF-mMIMO system, each AP serves only a predefined number of UEs rather than all.
-All the papers mentioned above derived and analyzed SE using the popular use-and-then-forget (UaTF) bound.
+Recently, in \cite{nguyen2022spectral}, authors proposed the hybrid relay-reflecting intelligent surface-assisted CF-mMIMO system where the SE for the uplink and downlink of the proposed system was analyzed.
+Most of the papers mentioned above derived and analyzed SE using the popular use-and-then-forget (UaTF) bound.
 Also, one can utilize the use-and-then-forget bound only for deriving a lower bound on the SE rather than for other vital metrics, such as outage probability (OP) that depend on the tail characteristics of the signal-to-interference-plus-noise ratio (SINR).